raddysr/PseudoEtl/README.txt

 -- database configuration config.py uses database.ini

--- Please run commands via PSQL to have database required for test of the program:
+-- Please run commands via PSQL to have database required for tests of the program:

 /*